Dog Sport Support

 Sport Participation keeps the tradition of dog shows, agility trials, and obedience competitions thriving in a contemporary world.
-These events are many things—family friendly sports, athletic canine competitions, a deepening of the canine-human bond—but historically dog shows began, and continue to this day, as major fundraisers for the benefit of all dogs.
+These events are many things—family-friendly sports, athletic canine competitions, a deepening of the canine-human bond—but historically dog shows began, and continue to this day, to help support our sport.
 Introducing and keeping people involved in the sport creates more charitable giving opportunities.

-- Each year Westminster offers the Junior Showmanship Scholarship Awards totaling $24,000 to the eight junior showmanship finalists.
-These junior exhibitors who can be between the ages of 9-18, receive award amounts based on their placements for their use in post-secondary schooling for the college or technical school of their choice.
+- Beginning in 2010, Junior Showmanship Scholarship Awards have been awarded to the eight junior showmanship finalists, totaling $232,000 to date.
+These junior exhibitors who can be between the ages of 9-18 receive award amount based on their placements for their use in post-secondary schooling for the college or technical school of their choice.

-- New in 2019, Westminster is offering $5,000 to the AKC Junior Agility Team.
-This support of young people who participate in the sport of agility continues the legacy of promoting family friendly dog sports.
-The annual award will help cover travel expenses as the team represents the U.S. in international dog agility competition.
+- Starting in 2019, Westminster offers support to the AKC European Junior Agility Team.
+This support of young people who participate in the sport of agility continues the legacy of promoting family-friendly dog sports.
+This award has helped cover travel expenses as the team represents the U.S. in international dog agility competition.

-- Helping people in need in the sport is another way Westminster gives back to its community.
-Past donations have gone to organizations dedicated to help fanciers such as the Professional Handlers Association, Owner Handlers Association of America, and Take The Lead.
+- Helping people in need in the sport is another way Westminster gives back to the community.
+Donations have gone to organizations dedicated to helping fanciers such as the Professional Handlers Association, Dog Fanciers Club of America, Owner Handlers Association of America, and Take The Lead.